International Senior Thesis Research Grant (Summer)

 All Northwestern researchers, including undergraduates, who are involved in conducting human subjects research are also required to complete CITI initial human subjects protection training and to re-certify every three years.
 This training is separate from the IRB approval process.
 If this applies to you, you must complete this training and submit the completion certificate to our grant application.

-Students apply via the online application.
+Students must apply via SOAP by March 15.
 The application requires an endorsement from the student’s faculty supervisor to be considered complete.
-In the application form, students must provide their faculty member's email address.
+In the application, students must provide their faculty member's email address.
 Once submitted, the faculty member will receive an email notification outlining the next steps.
 Thus, it is important for students to submit their application well before the deadline and to inform their faculty supervisor in advance that they intend to apply for this grant and include details such as the application deadline and a link to this webpage.

-The 2025 application deadline is March 21.
-We will notify students of their award decision in April.
+We notify students of their award decision by early April.

 We highly recommend that applicants also consider applying for the Summer Undergraduate Research Grant offered by the Office of Undergraduate Research.
 While students can only receive one research grant during this funding period, applying to both programs increases the chances of securing funding for your research project.